 - Select Properties in the Actions pane.

 - Select the Groups page.

-- To add a group, click the Add dropdown and select Application Groups or Delivery Groups.
-(If you have not created any Application Groups, the only entry will be Delivery Groups.)
+- To add a group, click Add and select Application Groups or Delivery Groups.
+(If you have not created any application groups, the only entry is Delivery Groups.)
 Then select one or more available groups.
 Groups that are incompatible with the application, or that are already associated with the application, cannot be selected.

 - To remove a group, select one or more groups and then click Remove.
-If removing group association would result in the application no longer being associated with any Application Group or Delivery Group, you will be alerted that the application will be deleted.
+If removing group association would result in the application no longer being associated with any group, you are alerted that the application will be deleted.

 - To change the priority of a group, select the group and then click Edit Priority.
 Select a priority value and then click OK.

 - When you are finished, click Apply to apply the changes and leave the window open, or click OK to apply the changes and close the window.

 Duplicate, enable or disable, rename, or delete an application